-Christchurch fire: Emergency services responding to blaze at property linked to Mongrel Mob - NZ Herald
+Fire rips through Mongrel Mob pad in Chch - emergency services responding

 The fire was well-involved and the property is badly damaged.

-Plumes of smoke can be seen in the area.
+Plumes of smoke could be seen in the area.

 A Fire and Emergency NZ spokesman said they were called to the fire at about 1pm.